 The delivery of MetFilm School programmes is tailored to the particular learning goals of the individual course.
 Many courses contain production periods when the demands on individual students vary according to their individual shoots.
 Specific details vary from time to time in order to maximise student experience.
-Indicative calendars are issued at the start of each course and students can access their individual timetables through the student portal.
+Indicative calendars are issued at the start of each course.